A New Leaf for the New Year

 The hearty leafy green vegetables are rich in minerals such as calcium and iron to keep us strong, dynamic and fortified.
 They contain good B vitamins that are key for our mental health.
 Their fiber helps us to naturally detoxify the internal and external factors that can all too easily burden our bodies these days.
 The leafy greens are rich in antioxidant vitamins and phytochemicals that keep our immune systems firing even through the coldest months and most taxing times.

 Yet while all of those health perks inspire me to make a promise to myself to devour a bed of greens every day, you may be more stimulated by just how tasty the green life can be.
 The potential preparation methods are as varied as the leafs.
 Stretch beyond the salad.
 You can saute, stir-fry, blanch, grill, bake, blend or eat them raw.
-Getting your greens through SPUD is a piece of cake.
-Eating them is even more delicious.
-I hope you’ll join me for a year full of leafy produce to advance your health and invigorate your taste buds.

 EXPERIENCE A FREE TRAINING SERIES WITH ANDREA NAKAYAMA TO HELP YOU